 Yes.
 At TINZ we cater for those who enjoy thrill-seeking activities.
 We cover a wide range of waters sports such as surfing, scuba diving, snorkelling, kite surfing, canoeing, kayaking, white water rafting, water skiing & wakeboarding, stand up paddle boarding, jet skiing and more.
 Please refer to our Sports & Activities Cover for a full list of covered activities.
 This outlines activities requiring an additional premium and activities automatically covered for free.

 We don’t cover outdoor rock climbing, hang-gliding, boating in international waters or any kind of professional or competition sports.
-For a full list of excluded activities please refer to the PDS.
+For a full list of excluded activities please refer to the Policy Document.

 Snow problem!
 With our Snow Ski add-on cover, you're able to ski or snowboard at any resort (provided it's open!) for on-piste activities, or for off-piste as long as you're with a licensed instructor.